Damo Johnson: Reception

 Damo was hugely popular with the public, and critics alike.
 His first appearances were well received online with Shorty Street Scandal satirically named Damo and Kylie as the "Hookup of the week".
 The Spinoff writer Tara Ward gave him the "Shortland Street power ranking" of number 1 of the week, calling the character "batshit crazy" and suggesting the show was better for it.
 She concluded her review by suggesting, "Damo for Prime Minister".
 The character of Damo was so popular, he was purposefully chosen to undertake his prostate cancer storyline as it was believed this would be the most effective measure to impact such an issue to the audience.
 Lobban was not prepared for the amount of affection audiences would have for his character and noted one particular incident where he thought he was going to be assaulted by a motorbike driver but was instead unexpectedly applauded for his portrayal.
 Lobban's co-star Tane Williams (Ali Karim) praised Damo as "just ridiculous" and thought working with the actor was, "just so crazy that it's hard to stay in the scene and hold it together when they are cracking some of their ridiculous jokes."
+Damo's guest reappearance during the 2023 Christmas cliffhanger was noted as a return, "of a few favourite faces – and they chose a few of the best."